 Technical Requirements: please see the technical requirements below, as you will need access to a modern personal computer and the internet to study this course.
 In addition, you will need to be able to use this computer, including basic word processing, use of Microsoft Office software and electronic communication platforms and internet search engines.

-Enrolment Language, Literacy and Numeracy (LLN) testing: if you cannot meet any of the above suggested entry requirements, which are a guide only and not mandatory, and you would still like to enrol into this course, it is a procedure during our enrolment process to email everyone a link to participate in a short online LLN test that will check your current learning, reading, writing, oral communication and numeracy skills and from these results, allow us to offer you the necessary support needed, if any, to help you successfully complete this course.
+Enrolment Language, Literacy and Numeracy (LLN) testing: if you cannot meet any of the above suggested entry requirements, which are a guide only and not mandatory, and you would still like to enrol into this course, your current learning, reading, writing, oral communication and numeracy skills need to be at a level to read and write English at a level capable of undertaking Level 6 (AQF) study.
+Learners with non-English speaking backgrounds must demonstrate IELTS of 6.0 or above.

 Learner support: learner support is offered for this course.
-Following enrolment you will be asked to complete a questionnaire that will allow you to identify any factors that may impact your ability to successfully complete your studies.
+Following enrolment you will be asked to complete a questionnaire and undertake an interview that will allow you to identify any factors that may impact your ability to successfully complete your studies.

 This course is delivered in English online and requires all participants to have sufficient spoken and written comprehension to successfully complete all study and assessment requirements.